collective/collective.cron/README.rst

 Crontab manager
 ---------------------
-This composant is responsible when a CrontabSynchronisationEvent is fired to synchronise the crontab with the job queuing system.
+This component is responsible when a CrontabSynchronisationEvent is fired to synchronise the crontab with the job queuing system.
 It will remove unrelated jobs and schedule new jobs.
 It adapts a plonesite and a crontab.